-The analyzer can be operated through a personal computer by downloading the TAPI USB driver and directly connecting their respective USB ports.
+The analyzer can be operated through a personal computer by installing the USB driver and directly connecting their respective USB ports.

-- Install the Teledyne T-Series USB driver on your computer, downloadable from the Teledyne API website under Help Center>Software Downloads (www.teledyne-api.com/software). - 2.
+- 1. Install the Teledyne T-Series USB driver on your computer. - 2.
 Run the installer file: "TAPIVCPInstaller.exe"

 - 3. Connect the USB cable between the USB ports on your personal computer and your analyzer.
 The USB cable should be a Type A Type B cable, commonly used as a USB printer cable. - 4.
 Determine the Windows XP Com Port number that was automatically assigned to the USB connection.
 (Start → Control Panel → System → Hardware → Device Manager).
 This is the comport that should be set in the communications software, such as APIcom or Hyperterminal.